 How long does the program run for?
 How many sessions will there be?

-The 2022 University of Melbourne program will be delivered both in face-to-face and online formats, with the majority of modules delivered face-to-face (subject to public health advice).
-Those who are accepted into the program must be able to attend a minimum of eight scheduled modules.
+The 2023 program will be delivered both in face-to-face and online formats, with the majority of modules delivered face-to-face.
+Those who are accepted into the program must be able to attend a minimum of 8 scheduled modules.

-Planned module dates and times are listed below (these dates may be subject to change):
+Planned module dates and times are listed below:

 Do I have to attend every session of the program?